 The Program Resolution requires the State to arrange for a Liquidity Facility to be provided to the Issuing and Paying Agent in order to provide liquidity for the payment of the principal of maturing Notes.
-The Liquidity Facility is the Credit Agreement and a copy of the Credit Agreement may be obtained from the State at the address provided on page 2 of this Offering Memorandum, and a copy of the Credit Agreement has been filed as a substitute Liquidity Facility with the Municipal Securities Rulemaking Board (MSRB) through its Electronic Municipal Market Access (EMMA) system.
+The Liquidity Facility is the Credit Agreement, which also represents a substitute Liquidity Facility under the Program Resolution.
+A copy of the Credit Agreement may be obtained from the State at the address provided on page 2 of this Offering Memorandum, and the Credit Agreement will be filed with the Municipal Securities Rulemaking Board (MSRB) through its Electronic Municipal Market Access (EMMA) system.